Verified-Intelligence/alpha-beta-CROWN/README.md

 * Yihan Wang (yihanwang@ucla.edu), UCLA
 * Jinqi (Kathryn) Chen (jinqic@cs.cmu.edu), CMU

+α,β-CROWN is currently supported in part by the National Science Foundation (NSF; award 2331967, 2525287), the AI2050 program at Schmidt Science, the Virtual Institute for Scientific Software (VISS) at Georgia Tech, the University Research Program at Toyota Research Institute (TRI), and a Mathworks research award.

-The team acknowledges the financial and advisory support from Prof. Zico Kolter (zkolter@cs.cmu.edu), Prof. Cho-Jui Hsieh (chohsieh@cs.ucla.edu), Prof. Suman Jana (suman@cs.columbia.edu), Prof. Bo Li (lbo@illinois.edu), and Prof. Xue Lin (xue.lin@northeastern.edu).
+The team acknowledges the financial and advisory support (2021 - 2023) from Prof. Zico Kolter (zkolter@cs.cmu.edu), Prof. Cho-Jui Hsieh (chohsieh@cs.ucla.edu), Prof. Suman Jana (suman@cs.columbia.edu), Prof. Bo Li (lbo@illinois.edu), and Prof. Xue Lin (xue.lin@northeastern.edu) during the years 2021 - 2023.

 Our library is released under the BSD 3-Clause license.
 A copy of the license is included [here](LICENSE).